YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 Salesforce spends [$400 million USD](http://fortune.com/2016/05/25/salesforce-inks-major-aws-deal/) annually on AWS infrastructure.

+Other larger cloud users like Google, Amazon, and Netflix do not publish statistics on this.

 Basically, infrastructure, especially cloud infrastructure is not cheap since it effectively eliminates hardware and IT staff costs.
 Companies spend a lot on infrastructure, and small optimizations can have resounding effects.
+Because optimizations = faster code = lighter server loads = smaller/fewer server instances.

-If a developer, with the right tools, can cause a 1% increase in efficiency, they can effectively save the company over $1 million a year.
+If a developer, with the right tools, can cause a 1% increase in efficiency, they can potentially save the company $1 million a year.
 Not only will the developer probably see a nice bonus that year, but a change such as this will have a positive effect on the company's stock prices (which the developer probably has some of) - win win scenario here.

 You might be thinking that a 1% efficiency increase across the board sounds far fetched though.
+And maybe you're right.
 Let's imagine there is a library (internal or external) used throughout the company on several services.
-A 10% optimization of this library could easily create a cascading effect across the board.
+A 10% optimization of this library could easily create a cascading effect across the organization.

-In many unoptimized and unprofiled services, there are likely many low hanging optimization fruits giving 10%+ efficiency gains that likely take less than an hour of the developers time.
+In many unoptimized and unprofiled services, there are likely many low hanging optimization fruits giving 10%+ efficiency gains that likely take less than an hour of the developers time to discover and fix.

 ### So again, why profile and use flame graphs?

-After the long winded rant about infrastructure costs, profile and use flame graphs because it's easy and the results are worthwhile.
+After the long winded rant about infrastructure costs and optimization, you should profile and use flame graphs because it's easy and the results (savings) are worthwhile and significant.
 Something that takes less than an hour can have implications far beyond the cost of time spent.

 ## Program Types

-If you have a web server or service, batch processing system, speed critical system, or anything that has a lot of CPU time - you should try Flame Graph Profiling.
+If you have a web server or service, batch processing system, speed critical system, or anything that has a lot of CPU time, you should try Flame Graph Profiling.

 ## Code Patterns

 If much of your program's work is done by external libraries, it's worth ensuring you're using them efficiently.
-It's also not far fetched for a library to have an inefficiency that hasn't been revealed until now when the library is being used at the scale your program uses it at.
+It's also not hard to imagine that a library might have an inefficiency that hasn't been revealed until now because the library is being used at a scale not before experienced.
 If this is the case, find the libraries inefficiency, fix it, and submit a pull request.

 ### Common Examples